Why Incorporate in Wyoming

-Do Amazon Sellers that form a Wyoming LLC need to register for a sales tax permit in Wyoming?
+Do Amazon or Walmart Sellers that form a Wyoming LLC need to register for a sales tax permit in Wyoming?

-After marketplace nexus, Wyoming considers Amazon, the marketplace facilitator, the vendor, and vendors that register for the sales tax permit.
-As the Amazon seller, you, even with a Wyoming LLC, are NOT considered a vendor and, therefore, are NOT required to register for a sales tax permit.
+After marketplace nexus, Wyoming considers Amazon or Walmart, the marketplace facilitator, the vendor, and vendors that register for the sales tax permit.
+As the Amazon or Walmart seller, you, even with a Wyoming LLC, are NOT considered a vendor and, therefore, are NOT required to register for a sales tax permit.

 The exemption is if your Wyoming LLC sells a product subject to sales tax on a non-marketplace, such as your website or Shopify.
 Once you cross the economic thresholds of $100K in sales or 200 transactions (after January 1, 2019), the LLC will need to collect and remit sales tax on those sales, and registration is required.